realworldocaml/book/en/02-guided-tour.md

 val y : string = "three"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`(x,y)` is the pattern, and it's used as the right-hand side of the
+Here, the `(x,y)` on the right-hand side of the `let` is the pattern.
-`let` binding.
-Note that this operation lets us mint the new
+This pattern lets us mint the new variables `x` and `y`, each bound to
-variables `x` and `y`, each bound to different components of the value
+different components of the value being matched.
+Note that the same
-being matched.

-This is just a first taste of pattern matching.
-Pattern matching
-shows up in many contexts, and is a surprisingly powerful and
-pervasive tool.
+syntax is used both for constructing and for pattern-matching on
+tuples.

+Here's an example of how you might use pattern matching in practice: a
-Here's another example: a function for computing the distance between
+function for computing the distance between two points on the plane,
-two points on the plane, where each point is represented as a pair of
+where each point is represented as a pair of `float`s.
-`float`s.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let distance p1 p2 =